shehel/shehel.github.io/_posts/2017-11-30-prod_sum_algo.markdown

 categories: Graphical Modeling

 ---
 This post describes the Sum Product algorithm which is a neat idea that leverages a handful of important theories from across the field and extends towards more complex models.
-It is a generalization of  Markov Chains, Kalman Filter, Fast Fourier Transform, Forward-Backward algorithm and more.
-I'm aware that the approach I use may not suite everyone and in that case, please take a look at the reference section for some excellent resources.
+I found it to be a very nice method for accessing more complex models and it is infact a generalization of  Markov Chains, Kalman Filter, Fast Fourier Transform, Forward-Backward algorithm and more.
+I'm aware that the approach I use may not satisfy everyone and in that case, take a look at the reference section for some excellent resources.

 <h2>Minimum Minimorum</h2>
 I assume familiarity with the 2 fundamental rules of probability, the product rule and the sum rule given below and the associated notions of joint distributions and marginals.
 We will be making extensive use of these.